-If you want to take an interest in film and develop the professional skills for a career in the film industry, this BA (Hons) Film Industries degree course will put you on the right track.
+If you want to take an interest in film and develop the professional skills for a career in the film industry, this BA (Hons) Film Studies degree course will put you on the right track.

 You’ll look at everything from Hollywood blockbusters to Vimeo shorts and international film culture.
 You’ll develop the critical tools to understand film’s historic influence, its pioneers and moguls, its auteurs and its audiences.
 And you'll get insight into working practices, business models and creative roles within the industry.